 According to a study published in BCSA’s recent State of Safety Report, over a period of seven years (2007-2013), BCSA investigated 62 reported CO incidents.
 These incidents resulted in nine fatalities and 110 non–fatal injuries.
 Most of these incidents occurred during the colder months of October to April.
 Many incidents happened in residences and involved residential furnaces or water heaters.

 With BC officially in the fall season, furnaces, fireplaces and other gas appliances will soon be fired up to keep homes and workplaces warm.
 BCSA strongly recommends that all gas appliances – including boilers, furnaces, hot water tanks, stoves, dryers and fireplaces – be inspected and serviced at minimum annually by a licensed gas contractor to ensure their safety.
 BCSA also recommends all households be equipped with CO detectors.
+Please note that Airco Heating & Cooling does NOT service residential fireplaces.

 “Have your gas appliances serviced at least once a year by a licensed gas contractor as part of your home’s regular maintenance routine,” says Brad Wyatt, BCSA Acting Gas Safety Manager.
 “All households should also have Canadian certified CO detectors located as near as possible to sleeping areas of the home; these devices save lives.”